jaypipes/ghw/README.md

 `ghw.BlockInfo` contains the following fields:

-* `ghw.BlockInfo.TotalPhysicalBytes` contains the amount of physical block storage on the host
+* `ghw.BlockInfo.TotalSizeBytes` contains the amount of physical block storage on the host.
 * `ghw.BlockInfo.Disks` is an array of pointers to `ghw.Disk` structs, one for each disk found by the system